-Other future production at the Center will be Shakespeare’s OTHELLO - which will be performed in a Jewish Moroccan tradition, bringing Shakespeare's drama of race, deceit and murder back to its origins - will run June 14-28 starring David Serero as Othello.
+Another future production at the Center will be Shakespeare’s OTHELLO - performed in a Jewish Moroccan tradition, bringing Shakespeare's drama of race, deceit, and murder back to its origins - it will run June 14-28, starring David Serero as Othello.

-David Serero is one of the most sought after performer who is known as an "actor's actor".
-The wide variety of roles (from Opera to Classic Theatre and Broadway Musicals to Comedy) that he has played and the quality of his work have earned him a worldwide reputation as a versatile talent.
+David Serero is one of the most sought-after performers, an "actor's actor."
+The wide variety of roles (from Opera to Classic Theatre and Broadway Musicals to Comedy) that he has played and the quality of his work has earned him a worldwide reputation as a versatile talent.

-David Serero is a Parisian-born, classically trained actor and baritone, who has performed operas, pop concerts in more than 1000 concerts around the world, including at numerous venues in NYC and starred in more than 100 films.
-In addition to starring in MERCHANT OF VENICE last year at the Center for Jewish History, he has appeared in several musicals, Operas and classical plays, and performed sold-out solo concerts at the Snapple Theatre Center in Times Square.
-In 2012, he made his sold out WEST END debuts at the Dominion Theatre.
-In London, David performed at the Wembley stadium and at the Royal College of Music.
-In Paris he starred as Don Quixote from MAN OF LA MANCHA and as Happy Mac from BEGGAR'S HOLIDAY by Duke Ellington.
+David Serero is a Parisian-born, classically trained actor and baritone who has performed operas concerts in more than 1000 concerts worldwide, including at numerous venues in NYC, and starred in more than 100 films.
+In addition to starring in MERCHANT OF VENICE last year at the Center for Jewish History, he has appeared in several musicals, Operas, and classical plays and performed sold-out solo concerts at the Snapple Theatre Center in Times Square.
+In 2012, he made his sold-out WEST END debuts at the Dominion Theatre.
+In London, David performed at Wembley stadium and at the Royal College of Music.
+In Paris, he starred as Don Quixote from MAN OF LA MANCHA and as Happy Mac from BEGGAR'S HOLIDAY by Duke Ellington.
 He recorded a duet with JERMAINE JACKSON and produced his Jazz album.
 He performed two concerts on Times Square for Best of France.
-He has recorded several albums including a Frank Sinatra tribute album, SEPHARDI (an album of Sephardic songs), HABANERA (a modern version of Carmen Opera with beatboxer Mythe Box).
+He has recorded several albums, including a Frank Sinatra tribute album, SEPHARDI (an album of Sephardic songs), and HABANERA (a modern version of Carmen Opera with beatboxer Mythe Box).